 Why do they need flowers?

-Twist wreaths.
+Make wreaths.

-Everyone walks around the "kite", singing:
+Everyone walks around the “kite” and sings:

 Game "Kostromushka"